-The old Alcudia is the historic centre of Mallorca.
-The town was founded more than 2,000 years ago and remains the best preserved Medieval town in Mallorca.
-Its original name was Pollentia and for many years, it was an important Roman fortress.
+Alcudia’s old part of town is Mallorca’s historical centrum.
+Alcudia was founded more than 2,000 years ago and is one of the best-preserved medieval towns in Mallorca.
+Its ancient name was Pollentia, and it was an important Roman fortress.

 Alcudia old town map

 The historical city of Alcudia is only a kilometre north of Mallorca’s most popular holiday village, Port d’Alcudia.
 The best places to park are on the large parking lots south and northeast of the village.